 The establishment of the Center for Civic Engagement is the final step of Binghamton University's strategic plan, released in 2005, to emphasize the importance of community engagement and outreach for students, faculty, staff, and community members.
 Working closely with area colleges (Broome Community College & Davis College), the Center for Civic Engagement is committed to community engagement through various opportunities such as volunteerism, internships, service-learning, and community-based research.
 The Center of Civic Engagement has received numerous grants, awards, and recognitions, which have allowed us the ability to fulfill our efforts.

-2011 Newman's Own Foundation Campus Community Challenge: $15,000
+Newman's Own Foundation Campus Community Challenge: $15,000

-- The Binghamton University Boys & Girls Club Mentors student group placed second in the Newman's Own Foundation Campus Community Challenge and won a $15,000 grant on behalf of the the Boys & Girls Club of Binghamton.
+- In 2011-12, the Binghamton University Boys & Girls Club Mentors student group placed second in the Newman's Own Foundation Campus Community Challenge and won a $15,000 grant on behalf of the the Boys & Girls Club of Binghamton.
 This innovative student-run program provides mentors for over 350 children everyday at before and afterschool programs run by the Binghamton Boys & Girls Club in the Southern Tier.
 Learn more about this student group's efforts in this video

 2010 Newmans’ Own Foundation: $7,500